kuhumcst/stucco/README.md

 > _<sup>†</sup> Of course, many "dumb" components are actually completely stateless.
 These are not the main concern of `recap`._

 ### Trade-offs
+* Using the library in an opinionated frontend architecture like Re-frame<sup>†</sup> is slightly less ergonomic.
 * The user is no longer required to write call back functions, but code that relies on side-effects of callback functions is now more complicated to write (e.g. maybe you need a wrapper or a watch function).
-* The internal state of the reusable components is no longer encapsulated inside a function closure.
+* The internal state of the stateful components is no longer encapsulated inside a function closure.
 The user should take care not to mess with the state by accident, for example by having components making incompatible changes to the same state.
 * Function parameters cannot be destructured inline which obfuscates the component APIs somewhat.
 This is one key advantage of a more traditional approach.

-### What about Re-frame?
-[Re-frame](https://github.com/day8/re-frame) is a great idea that solves many hurdles by totally separating business logic from DOM mutation.
-Unfortunately, it doesn't have a good story when it comes to creating reusable components.
-In fact, the architecture that Re-frame imposes on the developer basically disincentivises making components with internal state.
+> _<sup>†</sup> [Re-frame](https://github.com/day8/re-frame) is a great idea that solves many hurdles by attempting to totally separate business logic from DOM mutation.
+Unfortunately, it doesn't have a good story when it comes to creating stateful components using its core abstractions._
+>
+> _In fact, the architecture that Re-frame imposes on the developer basically disincentivises making components with internal state.
 Re-frame strongly prefers to have all data transformations occur in `subscriptions` or as part of the state machine represented by the graph of Re-frame `events`.
-Components in Re-frame should be as dumb as possible and hook directly into the business logic by emitting events and dereferencing subscriptions.
+Components in Re-frame should be as dumb as possible and hook directly into the business logic by emitting events and dereferencing subscriptions._
+>

-Developers that want to use stateful components from a library such as `recap` can still do so in Re-frame (since it's just a layer on top of reagent), but doing so is slightly antithetical to Re-frame's overall design.
-On the other hand, Re-frame's concept of putting _all_ application state in a single place does have similar benefits to exposing _individual_ component state, albeit in a more coupled and centralised way.
+> _Developers that want to use stateful components from a library such as `recap` can still do so in Re-frame (since it's just a layer on top of reagent), but doing so is slightly antithetical to Re-frame's overall design._

 Development prerequisites
 -------------------------